YippeyKiA/funScripts/README.md

 # funScripts
-Just a bunch of scripts I made
+Just a bunch of scripts I made or have gathered that are quite useful